Conjugacy classes and centralisers in wreath products

 Then

 \end{example} The following corollary shows how to compute the order of a wreath cycle as a product of the order of its top component and of an element in $K$.
-This and the following lemma are stated in Ore, see \cite[Theorem 4]{Ore}. \begin{cor} Let $w=(f,h)\in S$ be a wreath cycle.
+This and the following lemma are stated in Ore, see \cite[Theorem 4]{Ore}.
+Note that by $\vert w\vert$ we denote the order of $w\in W$. \begin{cor} Let $w=(f,h)\in S$ be a wreath cycle.
 Then for any $\gamma \in \terr(w)$ we have

 where $\bigl\vert[-,w]\Yade\bigr\vert$ is the order of $[-,w]\Yade$ as an element of $K^\Gamma$. \end{cor}